savirsuda/savirsuda.github.io/_posts/2021-5-28-Github-The-Goldmine-for-P1s-and-P2s-Sensitive-Information-Exposure-via-Github-by-a-Company-Employee.md

 **Back on the Grind**

 After some time, when I was feeling motivated again, I launched Github once again and this time I did not want to give up.
-I thought of removing certain keywords from the search results so that I would find only the results which are not False Positives and Test Data.
+I thought of removing certain keywords from the search results so that I only find the results which are not False Positives and not Test Data.

-For this, I used the above Github Dork:
+For this, I used the following Github Dork:

 `target.com password NOT test NOT sandbox NOT staging NOT development NOT docker NOT help NOT language:java`